Jpowell94/Jpowell94/README.md

 ### Hello, I'm Jesse Powell

 ## I like data, I like text, and I love to learn about programming.
-- I currently do Digital Humanities work at Florida State University, where I apply statistics and computing to the study of humanities.
+- I currently do Digital Humanities work at Florida State University, where I apply statistics and computing in humanities research.
 - I have used machine learning and data mining techniques to work on projects concerning the history of biology, Haitian literature and history, monsters in literature, philosophy, and more!
 - Currently trying to create an R package for digital humanities.
-- Currently learning as much as I can about functional programming, and statistics and machine learning.
+- Currently learning as much as I can about functional programming, statistics and machine learning.

 ### Languages and Tools: